-As a result of the COVID-19 pandemic, the Company developed a new operating model to address increased off-premise business with proportionately lower indoor dining.
+The onset of the COVID-19 pandemic at the end of the first quarter of 2020 caused significant disruptions to the Company's business operations as a result of mandatory closures, imposed capacity limitations and other restrictions.
+As a result, the Company developed a new operating model to address increased off-premise business with proportionately lower indoor dining.
 This allowed the Company to rightsize its labor model and maximize its restaurant level operating profit at reduced sales volumes.
 The Company continues to be subject to risks and uncertainties as a result of the COVID-19 pandemic.
 The challenging labor market, commodity inflation pressures and supply chain shortages across many industries continue to increase costs to operate and stress our business.
 We cannot predict our ability to continue to operate without capacity limitations in the future which will depend in part on the actions of a number of governmental bodies over which we have no control, the efficacy and public acceptance of vaccination programs in curbing the spread of the virus, the introduction and spread of new variants of the virus, which may prove resistant to currently approved vaccines, and new or reinstated restrictions on our operations.